securesign/rhtas-console/README.md

 # RHTAS Console

-The RHTAS Console is a Go-based RESTful API server, providing functionality for signing and verifying software artifacts using Cosign, interacting with Sigstore's Rekor transparency log, and managing trust configurations with TUF and Fulcio.
+The RHTAS Console is a Go-based RESTful API server, providing functionality for verifying software artifacts, interacting with Sigstore's Rekor transparency log, and managing trust configurations with TUF and Fulcio.
 This repository serves as the backend for the RHTAS Console application, with plans to potentially add a frontend in the future.

 ## Features

-- **Artifact management**: Sign and verify artifacts (e.g., container images, files, SBOMs) using Cosign.
+- **Artifact management**: Verify artifacts (e.g., container images, files, SBOMs).
 - **Rekor integration**: Retrieve transparency log entries and public keys from Rekor.
 - **Trust configuration**: Get TUF targets and Fulcio certificate authorities for trust policies.
 - Built with [Chi](https://github.com/go-chi/chi), a lightweight Go router.